Višnje, Ivančna Gorica

 Višnje ([ˈʋiːʃnjɛ]) is a village south of Ambrus in the Municipality of Ivančna Gorica in central Slovenia.
 The area is part of the historical region of Lower Carniola.
 The municipality is now included in the Central Slovenia Statistical Region.

+Church

 The local church is dedicated to Saints Phillip and James and belongs to the Parish of Ambrus.
 It was first mentioned in written documents dating to 1136, but burned down in 1943.
 It was rebuilt in 1968.